-A to Z of Spotify Greenroom and how to use it
+What is Spotify Greenroom and How to Use it

 Spotify introduced its own social networking platform in October of 2020.
 Greenroom follows a similar algorithm as Clubhouse and has therefore become a popular competitor of the March 2020-release social audio app.

 Greenroom, like Clubhouse, is a live audio social application that allows users to engage in and initiate rooms in any genre of interest.
 The field of interest is widely divided into music, sports, and culture in Greenroom.
 The app also offers a range of other topics and sub-topics that may interest users and gravitate them towards associated rooms.

 Users on Greenroom can have conversations, discussions, or even DJ for an audience.
 The application has a chat/texting section called a ‘Discussion’ room as well.
 It is distinct from the ‘Stage’ or the audience room where you can view the active and the incoming members.

 Spotify Greenroom is limited to mobile devices at the moment and is hence unavailable for desktop or any other device.

 First, download Spotify Greenroom from Google Playstore on your phone.
 Then, tap the app to launch it.
 You will see a screen with moving bubbles containing photos of different people.
 This is the whole message of the app – to connect across the world.

 Since it’s your first time using Greenroom, you cannot ‘Login’.
 You can either select the ‘Sign in for free’ or the ‘Continue with Spotify’ options.
 Both eventually lead to the same ‘Create your account’ screen.

 Sign in for Free – When you select this option, first create a username and a password for yourself.
 Then, choose your nationality by tapping the default flag (USA) to open a list of nationalities (flags).
 Choose your flag here.
 Now, enter your valid phone number, and hit ‘Next’.